Little owl: Status

 A. noctua has an extremely large range.
-It has been estimated that there are between 560 thousand and 1.3 million breeding pairs in Europe, and as Europe equates to 25 to 49% of the global range, the world population may be between 5 million and 15 million birds.
+It has been estimated that there are between 560 thousand and 1.3 million breeding pairs in Europe, and as Europe equates to 25–49% of the global range, the world population may be between 5 million and 15 million birds.
 The population is believed to be stable, and for these reasons, the International Union for Conservation of Nature has assessed the bird's conservation status as being of "least concern".